English adventures

 It’s a long walk up and down hills and through woodlands and across the sides of hills where sheep are grazing.

 Our BnB was at the very top of Cleve Hill and we had a beautiful room with a magical view over Cheltenham, a sprawling city below.
-The sunset as we walked to the pub for dinner was gorgeous.
+The sunset as we walked to the pub for dinner was a spectacular sight.

 Read more